Mellanox/ngc_multinode_perf/README.md

 ## TCP test

-Will automatically detect device local NUMA node, disabled IRQ balancer, increase MTU to max and run `iperf3` on the closest NUMA nodes.
+Will automatically detect device local NUMA node, disable IRQ balancer, increase MTU to max and run `iperf3` on the closest NUMA nodes.
 Report aggregated throughput is in Gb/s.